 You are here

-Master of Fine Arts in Craft: Critical and Innovative Practice
+Master of Fine Arts in Craft: Critical Studio Practice

 Oregon College of Art and Craft (OCAC) has a long tradition of educating entrepreneurial, critical thinkers and creative makers who innovate through engagement with materials.